 Estimate of Damage

-Another of the important Documents needed to file Property Insurance Claims include the report citing the extent of damage done.
+Another of the important documents needed to file Property Insurance Claims include the report citing the extent of damage done.
 This should have a list of items that were damaged along with the amount that should be reimbursed against the same by the insurance company.

 Documents are very important while you file for any insurance claim including the property insurance.
 Care should be taken that you are submitting the complete and correct documents as any mistake might result in delay in receiving the money.
-Consulting an expert of the field can surely help in preparation of the correct documents.
+Consulting an expert in the field can surely help in preparation of the correct documents.